react-native-elements/react-native-elements/docs/web_usage.md

 ## Create React App

 [Create React App](https://create-react-app.dev/) is a very popular framework for building react applications.
-Unfortunately it doesn't allow much customization to the build setup out the box.
+Unfortunately it doesn't allow much customization of the build setup.
 To accomplish this we'll be making use of [react-app-rewired](https://github.com/timarney/react-app-rewired) and [customize-cra](https://github.com/arackaf/customize-cra).

 After creating a new create-react-app project, run the following commands.